Slots Special Symbols

 Answered by: Dan | Answered on: 2023-06-13

-Scatter symbols are very similar to Bonus icons in slots as they often have pretty much the same function.
-When a certain number of Scatters appear anywhere on the reels, they tend to award a special payout and trigger some of the special features of the slot.
-Typically, Scatter features award free spins but it is possible to unlock different types of bonus games via this special symbol.
-Scatter payouts are special as they do not require hitting the symbols on a specific payline or formation.
-Bonus symbols can also unlock different extra functions of slots, improving players’ chances of landing extra payouts.
-The main difference between Scatters and Bonus symbols is usually that the latter does not offer a special payout and it is rarely capable of triggering the feature by appearing on random reels and positions on the slot’s grid.
+Scatter symbols are similar to Bonus icons in slots because they generally serve the same purpose.
+When a certain number of Scatters land anywhere on the reels, they usually award a payout and activate one of the slot’s special features.
+Most Scatter features grant free spins, but they can also unlock other bonus games.
+Scatter payouts are unique because the symbols do not have to appear on a specific payline or in an exact formation.
+Bonus symbols can likewise activate extra features, improving players’ chances of winning additional payouts.
+The key difference is that Bonus symbols typically do not award a standalone payout and often need to land on designated reels or positions to trigger a feature.